Digging Deep into the History of Latino Americans

 Historical instances of discrimination against Hispanics are numerous, from segregated schools to unfair labor practices.
 One key victory against discrimination was the 1947 Mendez v.
 Westminster case, which abolished segregation for Hispanic students in California, years before the landmark Brown v.
 Board of Education.

-Hispanic and Latino Americans contributed to social change not only through activism but also via the realm of sports.
+Hispanic and Latino Americans contributed to not only through activism but also via the realm of sports.
 Figures like Roberto Clemente and Nancy Lopez serve as outstanding examples.
 Clemente, a Puerto Rican baseball player, used his platform to advocate for civil rights and humanitarianism, breaking barriers for future Latino athletes.

-Additionally, Latino sports figures have often leveraged their visibility to address societal issues and support their communities.
+Additionally, Latino sports figures have often leveraged their to address societal issues and support their communities.
 For instance, Oscar De La Hoya, through his success in boxing and philanthropy, has promoted positive change and provided hope for many Latinos.
 These athletes have shattered stereotypes, increased Latino visibility in sports, and contributed significantly to the social fabric of America.

 The Civil Rights Movement and Latino Americans intersected notably with the establishment of organizations like the United Farm Workers, founded by leaders Cesar Chavez and Dolores Huerta.
 Their fight for labor rights among agricultural workers echoed the larger civil rights quest for equality nationwide.